-Australian all-rounder Ellyse Perry has extended her contract with Big Bash team Sydney Sixers for two more years.
+Ellyse Perry extends contract with Sydney Sixers for two years

 "I think it would have been very hard for me to leave a club that has been incredibly supportive of me.
 There have been some tremendous ties from the start.
 I owe Ben Sawyer a lot in terms of my development," Perry said.

 Perry has been leading Sydney Sixers since 2015

 Perry has been the captain of Sydney Sixers since the inaugural Big Bash edition in 2015.
 Under Perry, Sixers were crowned champions in the 2016-17 edition.
 In the previous season, she was Sixers' leading run-scorer with 469 runs from nine matches at 93.80.
 She was recently named the ICC Women's Cricketer of the Year for her spell-binding performance throughout the year.

 Perry ruled international cricket in 2019